Origin and history of Stevia

 The discovery of Stevia by Moisés Giacomo Santiago Bertoni

-In 1884, the Swiss naturalist Moisés Giacomo Santiago Bertoni settled on the banks of the Paraná River in Paraguay in the border region with Brazil, where he discovered the honey leaf, also known as Caa-hee.
+The Swiss naturalist Moisés Giacomo Santiago Bertoni settled on the banks of the Paraná River in Paraguay, in the border region with Brazil, in 1884 and discovered the honey leaf, also called Caa-Hee.

-In Japan, the sweetener stevia has been popular since 1950 and today has a significant share of the sweetener market.
-Today Stevia is widely used in the Asian region.
+In Japan, the sweetener Stevia became popular as early as 1950 and now has a significant share of the sweetener market.
+Today, Stevia is widely used in the Asian region.

 In contrast to the Western world, it took a long time for the US Food and Drug Administration (FDA) to approve steviol glycosides in 2008.